-After obtaining institutional review board approval, we reviewed our prospectively assembled institutional database to extract the medical records of 127 patients who underwent RC and urinary diversion between January 2013 and April 2019.
-We excluded seven patients who had cystectomy for non-malignant disease and one patient with metastatic disease at presentation, leaving 119 patients for analyses.
-All patients included in the study cohort were diagnosed with muscle-invasive or high-risk non-muscle-invasive BC refractory to conservative therapy.
+After obtaining institutional review board approval we reviewed our prospectively assembled institutional database to extract the medical records of 127 patients who underwent RC and urinary diversion between January 2013 and April 2019.
+We excluded 7 patients who had cystectomy for non-malignant disease and 1 patient treated with metastatic disease at presentation, leaving 119 patients for analyses.
+All patients included in the study cohort were diagnosed with muscle invasive or high-risk non muscle invasive BC refractory to conservative therapy.
 Metastatic disease was excluded by means of computed tomography and/or nuclear imaging prior to treatment.